ErrorTP/Lunaris16/README.md

 |OR|1111100000001011|Bitwise OR on registers A and B
 |NOT|1111100000001100|Bitwise NOT on registers A and B

-# These are subject to change!
+# These are subject to change